MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/what-is-server-core.md

 \* To read .RTF files locally stored on a Server Core SKU, users can copy the file(s) to a different Windows computer where WordPad is present.

-Features indicated with 2 asterisks ( \** ) are end of support by March 21, 2021.
-Edge Chromium is a more versatile and modern Browser to replace Internet Explorer and EdgeHTML.
+Features indicated with 2 asterisks ( \** ) reached end of support by March 21, 2021.
+Edge Chromium is a more versatile and modern Browser, replacing Internet Explorer and EdgeHTML.

 Features indicated with 3 asterisks ( \*** ) are officially deprecated.
 Please consider to use Visual Studio Code instead of ISE.